-A question we see come up sometimes is that around debentures, in particular what are they, what are their journal entries and where are they in the trial balance.
-So in today’s accounting tutorial we are going dig into debentures a little, out first article covering these financial instruments.
+We see a question from accounting students: around debentures, in particular, what are they, what are their journal entries, and where are they in the trial balance?
+So in today’s accounting tutorial, we will dig into debentures a little, our first article covering these financial instruments.

 What Are Debentures?

-Debenture is just a fancy name (actually from the latin word debentur) for a debt instrument that is normally not secured, ie is uncollateralised – other than replying upon the creditworthiness of the issuer.
-Companies and governments use them as means to raise debt, generally for capital expenditure programs.
+A debenture is just a fancy name (actually from the Latin word debentur) for a debt instrument that is normally not secured, i.e., uncollateralised – other than relying upon the issuer’s creditworthiness.
+Companies and governments use them as a means to raise debt, generally for capital expenditure programs.
 Although not required, the instruments are often for periods of ten years or more in funding.

 What is the Trial Balance?

-In order to check that the accounting equation is in balance, ie all of the debits accounts do equal all of the credits accounts, a list of the general ledger accounts is produced called a trial balance.
-In essence the list contains the balances of all accounts that are open at the start of the reporting period (assets, liabilities and equity) and then a summary of all the debits and credits that flowed through all accounts used during the period.
+To check that the accounting equation is in balance, i.e. all of the debits accounts equal all of the credits accounts, a list of the general ledger accounts is produced called a trial balance.
+In essence, the list contains the balances of all accounts open at the start of the reporting period (assets, liabilities and equity) and then a summary of all the debits and credits that flowed through all accounts used during the period.

-At all times the debits and credits either at the opening balances, processed during the period, or closing at the end, must be in balance – this being the nature and purpose of double entry bookkeeping.
-The purpose of bringing all of the accounts together is to test that accounting equation is in balance, ie all debit nominated accounts are equal to all credit nominated accounts.
+At all times, the debits and credits, either at the opening balances, processed during the period, or closing at the end, must be in balance – this being the nature of double-entry bookkeeping.
+The purpose of bringing all accounts together is to test that the accounting equation is in balance, i.e. all debit nominated accounts are equal to all credit nominated accounts.

-Below is the trial balance for ABC Ltd. This is from our article covering accumulated depreciation, where we worked through how depreciation flowed through the accounts each year.
+Below is the trial balance for ABC Ltd, taken from our article covering accumulated depreciation, where we worked through how depreciation flowed through the accounts each year.

 For completeness, below is the statement of financial performance (profit and loss account) and the statement of financial position (balance sheet) for ABC Ltd year-ending 31 March X2.
 You can see how the trial balance accounts flow through to the financial statements.